Aroglobal1/Market-Basket-Analysis-for-E-commerce-/README.md

 ```

 #### Market Basket Analysis
-The first step here is to install MLXtend python package and then, import the Apriori Algorithm from the MLXtend in order to obtain the comibation of items that are frequently bought together:
+The first step here is to install MLXtend python package and then, import the Apriori Algorithm from the MLXtend in order to obtain the combination of items that are frequently bought together:
 ```python
 # install mlxtend
 !pip install mlxtend